modernistik/parse-stack/README.md

   artist.save
 ```

-For more information about Parse record ACLs, see the documentation at  [Security](https://parseplatform.github.io/docs/rest/guide/#security)
+For more information about Parse record ACLs, see the documentation at  [Security](http://docs.parseplatform.org/rest/guide/#security)

 ### Parse::Session
 This class represents the data and columns contained in the standard Parse `_Session` collection.
 You may add additional properties and methods to this class.
-See [Session API Reference](http://www.rubydoc.info/github/modernistik/parse-stack/Parse/Session).
+See [Session API Reference](http://www.rubydoc.info/gems/parse-stack/Parse/Session).
+You may call `Parse.use_shortnames!` to use `Session` in addition to `Parse::Session`.

 You can get a specific `Parse::Session` given a session_token by using the `session` method.
 You can also find the user tied to a specific Parse session or session token with `Parse::User.session`.